vegaprotocol/specs/0000-core-api.md

 - Observe statistics updates.

-**Note: When we observe a particular domain, the data may need a mechanism to push changes to an observer, in addition to pulling the data from the source.*
+**Note: When we observe a particular domain, the data may need a mechanism to push changes to an observer (often known as a subscription), in addition to pulling the data from the source.*